Register For the Northwest Transmission Summit

 Session 3: Issues and Solutions Part 4: Workforce and Construction

-Even if we solved the political and financing challenges to building transmission infrastructure, do we have access to the right people and materials to “put steel in the ground?”
-This session will investigate the key supply chain and workforce development challenges that face the region, and what creative opportunities there are to address them.
+Even if the political and financing challenges to building transmission were addressed, do we have access to the right people and materials required to “put steel in the ground?”
+This session will investigate the key supply chain and workforce development challenges that face the region, and we’ll hear from speakers engaged in creative opportunities to address them.

 Session 4: Next Steps to Achieve Our Prosperous Future